-The Consular Section is open from 9.30 am to 12:30 pm from Monday to Friday.
-The Consular Section counter is closed on weekends, UK public holidays and the Singapore National Day on 9 August.
+The Singapore High Commission accepts visa applications from 9.30 am to 12:30 pm, Monday to Friday.
+No appointment is required as we run a first-come, first-served basis.
+The High Commission's Consular Section counter is closed on weekends, UK public holidays and the Singapore National Day on 9 August.

-Completed visa applications (with all required supporting documents) can be submitted in person by the applicant/proxy during Consular Section’s operating hours.
+Completed visa applications (with all required supporting documents) can be submitted in person by the applicant or via a proxy during Consular Section’s operating hours.

 Note: Your visa application can also be submitted online using the e-service SAVE through a local contact in Singapore (must be a Singapore Citizen or a Singapore PR who is at least 21 years old with a SingPass account/CorpPass account).

 If you are unable to come in person during our Consular opening hours mentioned above, you can post your application along with the required documents to the following address:

 For postal applications, you are required to enclose your original passport along with the required supporting documents and a self-addressed, pre-paid (up to 500g) Royal Mail "Special Delivery" envelope, for the return of your documents.
 Franked/printed postage labels cannot be accepted by our office.
 Applicants who wish to submit their applications by post are advised to do so via recorded delivery to ensure safer delivery of their documents.

 Foreigners holding travel documents issued by the following countries will require a visa to enter Singapore: